50 killed in bomb attack on rally, police and troops voting in Iraq

 BOMBERS IN UNIFORM

-In the Sunni neighborhood of Adhamiya, a bomber blew himself up in front of another polling center, killing four soldiers and wounding seven.
+In the Sunni neighbourhood of Adhamiya, a bomber blew himself up in front of another polling centre, killing four soldiers and wounding seven.
 Ahmed Sultan was waiting to vote.

 "While I was running a powerful blast threw me ... everybody was shouting run, run, a second bomber could hit us."